WeiAkaneDeng/gJLS2/vignettes/Introduction.md

 The gJSL2 analyzes each SNP at a time, it is straightforward to divide-and-conquer irrespective of your programming choice.
 Here I list some possible user scenarios and our recommendation on which approach to use.
 The reader is also encouraged to experiment to find the best approach according to their own computing specifications.

 * *I have genotype and phenotype data and am interested in running the gJLS analyses from scratch using the R package.*
   + *I have a relatively small dataset with < 5,000 samples and want to investigate particular markers or gene-set analysis.* <span style="color:green">The R GUI should be sufficient for this purpose.
-PLINK format data can be read with snpStats.</span>
+PLINK binary data can be read with "BEDMatrix" and the .raw genotypes can be read in directly as a data.frame.</span>
-  + *I have a relatively small dataset with < 5,000 samples and want to perform a genome-wide analysis.* <span style="color:green">The Rscript option will work nicely in background provided the memory available to R can handle the data size.
-Another nice option to run using PLINK binary data directly is through BEDMatrix.</span>
+  + *I have a relatively small dataset with < 5,000 samples and want to perform a genome-wide analysis.* <span style="color:green">We recommend either the Rscript or PLINK R plugin as the analysis is straighforward and simple to break the job by chromosome or apply other filters within PLINK.</span>
-  + *I have datasets with > 5,000 samples.* <span style="color:green">We strongly recommend the PLINK R plugin as the analysis will likely take quite long and it is simple to break the job by chromosome or smaller chunks via PLINK.</span>
+  + *I have datasets with > 5,000 samples.* <span style="color:green">The Rscript option will work nicely on binary files using "BEDMatrix", the multiple cores option can speed up the computational time, and the user specified write size makes sure that no results are lost in the process.</span>

 * *I have genotype and phenotype data, but already ran the location analysis (GWAS) using other methods (e.g. PLINK or BOLT-LMM) or plan to use published GWAS p-values.
 I am interested in the gS analysis and the combined gJLS analyses using existing location p-values in place of the gL.*